 Your child may be provided with a free bus pass or a special vehicle, e.g. taxi, minibus or wheelchair accessible vehicle to help them get to school.

 Pupils with learning difficulties and / or disabilities.

-The Education Transport Service can take into account whether your child lives within walking distance and is able to walk, whether they are able to use public transport or whether, due to the nature of their special needs, your child requires a special vehicle.
+Travel Assist can take into account whether your child lives within walking distance and is able to walk, whether they are able to use public transport or whether, due to the nature of their special needs, your child requires a special vehicle.

 Your child must be attending the nearest available school which meets their needs.
 If you choose to send them to a school further away from your home, you will have to pay the cost of the transport.

 Assistance is reviewed annually because, in many cases, as pupils become older their needs can change.

 Travel Assist can also consider helping those students with special needs that attend specialist schools / colleges outside of the Birmingham area.